13 Best Gutter Companies in

 Different Types of Gutters

 The material you decide on for your gutters will affect their total cost.
 The material also affects the sustainability, weight and durability of your gutter system.
-Some common options for gutter materials are:
+Some common gutter materials are:

-- Titanium Zinc: Titanium zinc gutters will be expensive, but this material will last quite a bit longer than many options.
-This material does not rust, and it doesn't normally show scratches.
+- Titanium Zinc: Titanium zinc gutters will be expensive, but this material will last significantly longer than many options.
+These gutters do not rust, and they don't usually show scratches.
 The production of titanium zinc gutters is not as eco-friendly as some other options, but their longevity helps contribute to their sustainability.

 - Vinyl: Vinyl gutters are relatively inexpensive, but may need to be replaced often in very hot or cold climates.
-PVC vinyl gutters are extremely bad for the environment, but uPVC (unplasticized polyvinyl chloride) contains fewer environmental toxins than many other types of gutter materials.
+Gutters made of PVC vinyl are decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain less environmental toxins than gutters made from many other types of materials.

 - K-Style Vs. Half-Round Gutters: K-style gutters are the most common style.
-They tend to hold more water than other styles, making them especially popular among those in rainy areas.
-Half-round gutters are open on top, which makes them easier to clean, but also hastens debris buildup.
+They have more room to hold water than other styles, making them especially popular among those in rainy areas.
+Half-round gutters are open on top, which makes them easier to clean, but also increases the chance of debris buildup.

 Different types of gutter guards